ryanmk83/Kiko-plus/contact.md

 permalink: /contact/
 ---
 You can reach me via email at **ryankendall** [at] **ucla** [dot] **edu**, but for anything serious, see my secure contacts below:
-<h6>Updates:</h6>
-- 23 Dec.
-2016:
-  1. New PGP key.
-  2. Reset keybase.io account.
-- 22 Dec.
-2016
-  1. New Ricochet ID.
-  2. New keys for TorMessenger and Adium identities.

 <h5><span style="text-decoration: underline;">More Secure-ish Contacts</span></h5>
 If you have my phone number, please contact via text me using the excellent **[Signal app](https://whispersystems.org)** or--**for casual conversations only**--you can reach me using **[WhatsApp](https://www.whatsapp.com)**.
 I host all my public crypto keys on **[keybase.io](https://ryankendall.keybase.pub "My keybase.io profile")**, which I highly recommend.
 The crypto keys on **[keybase.io](https://keybase.io)** are linked to my public social media accounts.